e-Learning Blog

 3. Impact of Customer Harassment on Companies

-Customer harassment not only causes stress to individual employees but also has serious effects on the entire organization.
+Customer harassment not only causes stress to individual employees but also has a serious impact on the entire organization.

 ・Increase in employees' mental health issues and turnover